GEO vs SEO: Why You Need Both For Maximum Digital Visibility

 GEO, on the other hand, focuses on optimising content for AI-driven generative engines.
 These engines, including AI chatbots and virtual assistants, generate responses based on extensive datasets.
 Optimising for GEO ensures that these AI systems accurately reference and utilise a business’s content, providing users with relevant and precise information.

-Importance in Digital Marketing
+Importance of GEO and SEO in Digital Marketing

 GEO vs SEO: Key Differences in These Two Strategies